gtech-mulearn/Top-100-Coders/README.md

 <div align=left>

-#### 🚀 Link Your MuLearn Profile!
+#### 🚀 Link Your μLearn Profile!

 Ready to complete your digital persona?
-It’s time to link your MuLearn profile and make your coding journey shine even brighter!
-Follow these steps to add your MuLearn profile to your GitHub portfolio:
+It’s time to link your μLearn profile and make your coding journey shine even brighter!
+Follow these steps to add your μLearn profile to your GitHub portfolio:

 #### 🍴 Get Your Embed Link!
-Head over to your [MuLearn profile](https://app.mulearn.org/register), click on the share button, and make your profile public.
+Head over to your [μLearn profile](https://app.mulearn.org/register), click on the share button, and make your profile public.
 Copy the Embed Link provided.

 #### 📄 Update Your Markdown File!
 Open the markdown file you created in the `/profile` folder.
 Paste the Embed Link into the designated section of your profile file.